mschiffn/volterra_burgers/README.md

-# Analytical Solution to the Burgers Equation Based on Volterra Series
+# Evaluation of an Analytical Volterra Series Solution to the Burgers Equation

 Comparison of
 a Volterra series solution to